tarekgh/opentelemetry-dotnet/example3/readme.md

 ## Do users create a new Metric directly with 'new' or is the creation indirected through a factory (or both)?

-Proposed answer: Use 'new' (and maybe also have a factory option purely to harmonize with the OT spec?)
+Proposed answer: Use a factory solely to harmonize with the OT spec and optionally have 'new' on the MeterInstrument base type if we decide extensibility is important.

 #### 'new' option
 ````C#